 By Beth Mack

 What makes his pimento cheese different from others?
 Morgan cites his meticulous process.
-I joined him one morning to check it out.
-I pulled up to the Carolina Commercial Kitchen at 7 a.m. on a Thursday and was greeted by the energetic man and the hum of the commercial mixer, already working on the base for the first batch of cheese for the day.
-As a true southerner, Morgan uses none else but Duke’s mayonnaise as part of the base.
+We pulled up to the Carolina Commercial Kitchen at 7 a.m. on a Thursday and was greeted by the energetic man and the hum of the commercial mixer, already working on the base for the first batch of cheese for the day.
+As a true Southerner, Morgan uses none else but Duke’s mayonnaise as part of the base.
 To round it out, he uses cream cheese and spices, all of which is cooled to a desired temperature beforehand.
-Although I only had a chance to see him make one batch of his original pimento cheese, my inner localvore was delighted to see that he uses Texas Pete Hot Sauce and Mt.
-Olive jalapenos, both North Carolina based companies.
+Although we only had a chance to see him make one batch of his original pimento cheese, my inner localvore was delighted to see that he uses Texas Pete Hot Sauce and Mt.
+Olive jalapeños, both North Carolina based companies.

 Having more of cream cheese base versus a mayonnaise base, Queen Charlotte’s Pimento Cheese Royale has a thicker consistency and nice strands of shredded cheese to give your chip and taste buds a run for their money.